shijucv/aspnet-mvc-mobile-samples/readme.md

 You can also download a developer preview of [ASP.NET MVC 4](http://www.asp.net/mvc/mvc4) that can be installed side-by-side with ASP.NET MVC 3.

-Finally, you'll want to install [NuGet](http://www.nuget.org/) in order to manage the dependencies.
+You'll want to install [NuGet](http://www.nuget.org/) in order to manage the dependencies.

+**NOTE:** You will not see the link for switching views when you access the sample from a browser that ASP.NET does not recognize as mobile.
+For example, you'll need to use something like the [Windows Phone Emulator](msdn.com/en-us/library/ff402563) to see the correct behavior.

 ## MOAR OSS!
 Find out more about [Microsoft and Open Source](http://www.asp.net/mvc/open-source).